 2.8.2.
 During the transition phase and the minimum risk manoeuver, the system shall instruct the driver in an intuitive and unambiguous way to take over manual control of the vehicle.
 The instruction shall include a pictorial information showing hands and the steering control and may be accompanied by additional explanatory text or warning symbols, as shown in the example below.

 [2.8.2.1.
 To visually emphasize and escalate the optical warning symbol a yellow steering control with moving hands shall be used during the transition phase.]

+The transition demand shall consist at least of an optical and in addition an acoustic and/or haptic warning signal.
+Latest [4] seconds after the initiation of the transition demand, the warning shall be escalated [and shall contain a haptic warning].

 [2.8.2.2.
-With the start of the minimum risk manoeuvre, the given signal shall change its characteristics to a red flashing steering control with moving hands to emphasize the urgency of an action through the driver.
+With the start of the minimum risk manoeuvre, the given signal shall change its characteristics to a red flashing steering control with moving hands to emphasize the urgency of an action through the driver.]

+[With the start of the minimum risk manoeuvre, the given signal shall change its characteristics to emphasize the urgency of an action through the driver and at least the hands or the steering control shall be turned to red.]

 2.9.
 Minimum Risk Manoeuvre (as risk mitigation strategy)

 2.9.1.
-During the minimum risk manoeuvre the vehicle shall be slowed down inside the lane or, in case the lane markings are not visible, remain on an appropriate trajectory taking into account surrounding traffic and road infrastructure, with a deceleration not greater than [4] m/s².
-Higher deceleration values are permissible for very short durations, e.g. as haptic warning to stimulate the driver’s attention, or in case of a severe system failure.
+During the minimum risk manoeuvre the vehicle shall be slowed down inside the lane or, in case the lane markings are not visible, remain on an appropriate trajectory taking into account surrounding traffic and road infrastructure, with a deceleration demand not greater than [4] m/s².
+Higher deceleration demand values are permissible for very short durations, e.g. as haptic warning to stimulate the driver’s attention, or in case of a severe system failure.
 Additionally, the hazard warning lights shall be activated not later than [4] seconds after the start of the minimum risk manoeuvre.

 2.9.2.
 In case the driver does not take over manual control during a minimum risk manoeuvre, the system shall bring the vehicle to standstill.